MethodAtlas

 • Specification curves: How robust are your results across reasonable alternative specifications?

-These practices are not optional extras.
-In modern empirical research, reviewers expect them.
+These practices strengthen the credibility of any empirical analysis and are increasingly expected in top journals.
 We cover each in the Practices section of this site.

 Key Takeaways